micmejia/bible-dump/AMPC/Ephesians/Eph 1.md

-Paul, an apostle (special messenger) of Christ Jesus (the Messiah), by the divine will (the purpose and the choice of God) to the saints (the consecrated, set-apart ones) [^a]at Ephesus who are also faithful _and_ loyal _and_ steadfast in Christ Jesus:
+Paul, an apostle (special messenger) of Christ Jesus (the Messiah), by the divine will (the purpose and the choice of God) to the saints (the consecrated, set-apart ones) at Ephesus who are also faithful _and_ loyal _and_ steadfast in Christ Jesus: